 Is linked to Burano with a wooden bridge.
 Almost ignored by the horde of day trippers, who believe this rectangular land strip is an offshoot of Burano, was once called Maiurbium (= greater town).
 Today it has about three hundred inhabitants, some of which living in the newly built housing estates in the south-east of the island.

 Lagoon, sea, lagoon inlets… A fine sail facing one of the best Italian beaches, against the backdrop of the most luxurious hotels and villas in art nouveau style.
 For the lunch we will go Alberoni, a small village at the western end of the island or on the island of Poveglia.

 Final stop, depending on the time, San Lazzaro (visit 15:30) or San Servolo.

 This little known island is an incredible mix of history, nature and atmosphere.

 A couple hours dedicated to the exploration of this land you’ll never forget.

-Excluded: galley and everything not specifically included.
+Excluded: everything not specifically included.